No. 6 Squadron RNZAF: Present

 6 Squadron is manned by Royal New Zealand Navy observers, pilots and helicopter loadmasters.
 Navy aircrew are trained by the RNZAF.
 The aircraft are maintained by RNZAF engineers, technicians and suppliers.
 RNZAF aircrew can also sometimes be posted to the squadron if required.

 Future

-The Royal New Zealand Navy has acquired ten SH-2G(I) Seasprites that replaced the existing SH-2G(NZ) aircraft in April 2016.
+The Royal New Zealand Navy acquired ten SH-2G(I) Seasprites that replaced the existing SH-2G(NZ) aircraft in April 2015.
 Eight of the helicopters have entered active service representing a marked increase in capability while the other two are kept as spares.

 The Seasprites are due to be replaced by 2027 as part of the 2015 Defence White Paper review.
-Helicopters such as the NFH-90, MH-60R Seahawk, AgustaWestland AW101, and the Agusta Westland Wildcat are being considered to replace the Seasprites.
+Helicopters such as the NFH-90, MH-60R Seahawk, AgustaWestland AW101, and the Agusta Westland Wildcat were being considered to replace the Seasprites.